 Magickally, this skill provides a strong foundation to the others.
 Consider these questions before you decide to talk about your magick:

-- Do the people you are talking to want to hear about it?
+Do the people you're talking to want to hear about it?

 Ask these questions to help you Imagine:

-- If you follow correspondences such as the phase of the moon, can you be flexible enough if the phase isn't right for the magick that is needed to be done?
+If you follow correspondences, such as the phase of the moon, can you be flexible enough if the phase isn't right for the magick that's needed now?

-- If you find you're inflexible in any area, does it hamper your ability to Dare?
+If you find you're inflexible in any area, does it hamper your ability to Dare?
 Does your inflexibility serve a purpose?
-Or is it hindering your magick and/or spirituality?
+Or is it hindering your magick or spirituality?

 © 2010-2018 by Evylyn Rose